SANKALP1011/StaticPorftolioTemplate/README.md

 # PersonalPortfolio
+Portfolio template built using html , css and javascript which can be used by anyone.

+> Note: It's a static portfolio design built using Vanilla html ,css and javascript.

+# Description
-My personal portfolio built using html , css and javascript.
+- Static portfolio template built using html , css and javascript.

-> Currently , it's being built.
+- Use and modify the portfolio according to your needs.

+> Clone this repository and and modify the static portfolio according to your needs.